shapedigital/shape-shopify-snippets/README.md

+These are *opinonated* snippets I find useful in the construction of Shopify projects.

+They may or may not be useful to you.
+My intention behind the extension is to use it as a learning excercise, and also to make them project-agnostic.

-All subject to change, as I change my mind frequently.
+All subject to change - and I change my mind frequently.

 Ideally, the snippet files should follow this format also - large affects to smaller.
 (Scaffold, Component, Wrap, Tag).